Upgrading and replacing your boiler

 No one wants to go without heating and hot water in the winter, so it makes sense to plan the replacement of your boiler rather than wait for it to break down.
 It also means that you can shop around for quotes rather than having to get an emergency replacement in a rush.
 Heating engineers are busier in the winter, so if your boiler breaks down then, you may have a long wait before someone can fix it.

-But before you spend money on a heating system, make sure your home is well insulated; an insulated home keeps the heat in better so you may be able to get by with a smaller (and cheaper) boiler.
+But before you spend money on a heating system, make sure your home is as insulated as practically possible and you’ve addressed air leakage.
+An insulated and airtight home keeps the heat in better so you may be able to get by with a smaller (and cheaper) boiler.